MilSpouseCoders/MSC-Contribution-Tutorial/SETUP.md

 Here you will find instructions on what software and tools you will need to install on your personal machine in order to contribute to our repositories.

-There are multiple ways to contribute to a repo and it's up to you to chose what you're most comfortable with.
-Don't let anyone tell you that your way is the wrong way, contributing and working together is the end goal, but for our projects here we are going to have a specific set of instructions for _beginners_ to follow.
+There are many code editors and several ways of contributing to GitHub.
+We will show you one way, but in the future you may find a way that you like better.
+That's perfectly fine -- contributing and working together is the end goal!
+For our project here we are going to have a specific set of instructions for _beginners_ to follow.
 That way, if you have any questions about the process along the way, we can help you with that specific step more easily.

 ## Step 1: Create a GitHub account

 <img alt="GitHub" src="https://desktop.github.com/images/desktop-icon.svg" width="100">

-GitHub is an online service that stores code pushed to it from computers that have the Git installed.
+GitHub is an online service that stores code pushed to it from computers that have Git installed.
 Git is a version-control system for tracking changes in source code.
-It shows what changed, what it was previously, who changed it, when it was changed, and why it was changed (because when we _commit_ (a fancy word for save) the changes, we write messages to explain the change).
-Git is a programmers best friend!
+It keeps track of what changed, what it was previously, who changed it, when it was changed, and why it was changed (because when we _commit_ (a fancy word for save) the changes, we write messages to explain the change).
+Git is a programmer's best friend!

 -   If you don't have one, go to [GitHub](https://github.com/) and create your free account.
--   There is a paid version, but if you're just starting out, free is all you need.
+-   Think for a bit about your GitHub username (handle) -- you will likely not want to change it in the future, and you will probably want to include a link to your profile on your resume.

 ## Step 2: Download Visual Studio Code